 5. Hire a health and wellbeing coach

-Physical health promotes mental health, so why not bring in a health and wellbeing coach to talk to your employees about healthy eating, sleep and exercise?
-Indirectly, this could also help your employees to work on their mental health.
+Physical health promotes mental well-being ,so why not bring in a health and wellbeing coach to talk to your employees about healthy eating, sleep and exercise?
+Indirectly, this could also help your employees to work on their mental well-being.
 Physical health is obviously more tangible and less of a sensitive topic.
-This means that working on it can be a good steppingstone towards working on your mental health.
+This means that working on it can be a good steppingstone towards working on your mental well-being.

 6. Help employees manage their finances